pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Did more work on the Museum of Candy project in the Udemy Web Developer Bootcamp course.
 Worked on media queries and fluid containers.

 **Thoughts:** I enjoy coding along.

+###Day 47: July 19, 2019, Friday

+**Today's Progress**: Finished the Musuem of Candy project in the Udemy Web Developer Bootcamp course and went on to the Javascript unit.

+**Thoughts:** A good solid hour.